kartikmandar/promptprep/README.md

 Sometimes you just want the big picture.
 Summary mode gives you just function and class definitions along with their docstrings - perfect for understanding a codebase's structure without diving into implementation details.

-### Incremental Processing

-Why reprocess everything when only a few files changed?
-With `--incremental` and a timestamp, PromptPrep only processes files that have been modified since your last run.
-This is a huge timesaver for big projects!

 ### Diff Generation